South Sudan

 Bor South in Jonglie and Malakal County, Upper Nile

-A project to develop and field-test the MHPSS Minimum Service Package with a goal to scale up the use of the package across global humanitarian responses.
+This project is developing and field-testing the Minimum Service Package for mental health and psychosocial support in South Sudan.
 We combine our core psychosocial support activities with our play and movement-based intervention TeamUp for children and teachers in target schools.
+Our goal is to scale up its use across global humanitarian responses.

 • Protection and Education for Children Affected by Conflict